UbiquitousNull/HydraulicCraft/README.md

-# HydraulicCraft
+# HydraulicCraft wiki
-HydraulicCraft is a mod for Minecraft Java edition.
+This branch contains data for the wiki.